lakenen/vortext/Readme.md

 * Lots of text can be slow, especially with letters enabled
 * Large radii can be slow
 * iOS issues... crashing and super-slowness
+* Calling vortext again on the same element is probably bad

 ## License